oraclesean/docker-oracle/README.md

 - `PDB_COUNT`: Create non-container databases by setting this value to 0, or set the number of pluggable databases to be spawned.
 - `CREATE_CONTAINER`: Ture/false, an alternate method for creating a non-CDB database.
 - `ORACLE_PDB`: This is the prefix for the PDB's (when PDB_COUNT > 1) or the PDB_NAME (when PDB_COUNT=1, the default).
+- `DB_UNQNAME`: Set the database Unique Name.
+Default is ORACLE_SID; used mainly for creating containers used for Data Guard where the database and unique names are different, and avoids generating multiple diagnostic directory trees.
 - `PDB_LIST`: A comma-delimited list of PDB names.
 When present, overrides the PDB_COUNT and ORACLE_PDB values.
 - `ORACLE_CHARACTERSET` and `ORACLE_NLS_CHARACTERSET`: Set database character sets.
+- `INIT_PARAMS`: A list of parameters to set in the database at creation time.
+The default sets the DB_CREATE_FILE_DEST, DB_CREATE_ONLINE_LOG_DEST_1, and DB_RECOVERY_FILE_DEST to $ORADATA (enabling OMF) and turns off auditing.
 # Examples
 Create a non-container database:
 `docker run -d -e PDB_COUNT=0 IMG_NAME`